12 Best Chest and Triceps Exercises (With Workout Routines)

 7. Triceps Pushdown

-The triceps Press down is the best exercise for the triceps.
-The cable provides a uniform resistance throughout the movement, unlike barbell or dumbbell exercises, where the resistance varies during the help.
+The triceps pushdown is the best exercise for the triceps.
+Unlike barbell or dumbbell exercises, the cable provides a uniform resistance throughout the movement, where the resistance varies during the help.

 It can be performed with different grip positions and using different angles and attachments.